Clinical commissioning group

-Clinical commissioning groups (CCGs) were NHS organisations set up by the Health and Social Care Act 2012 to organise the delivery of NHS services in each of their local areas in England.
-On 1 July 2022 they were abolished and replaced by Integrated care systems as a result of the Health and Care Act 2022.
+Clinical commissioning groups (CCGs) were National Health Service (NHS) organisations set up by the Health and Social Care Act 2012 to replace strategic health authorities and primary care trusts to organise the delivery of NHS services in each of their local areas in England.
+On 1 July 2022, they were abolished and replaced by integrated care systems as a result of the Health and Care Act 2022.

 Establishment

 The announcement that GPs would take over this commissioning role was made in the 2010 white paper "Equity and Excellence: Liberating the NHS".
 This was part of the government's stated desire to create a clinically driven commissioning system that was more sensitive to the needs of patients.
 The 2010 white paper became law under the Health and Social Care Act 2012 in March 2012.
 At the end of March 2013 there were 211 CCGs, but a series of mergers had reduced the number to 135 by April 2020.

 To a certain extent they replaced primary care trusts (PCTs), though some of the staff and responsibilities moved to local authority public health teams when PCTs ceased to exist in April 2013.
 Services directly provided by PCTs were reorganised through the Transforming Community Services programme.